 Part One: Examining the Record begins 5 minutes into the video

-Don’t miss the song!
+Don’t miss the songs!